Responsible Executive: Executive Vice President

 2. The following groups are considered approved visitors:

 - Contractors and Vendors: Individuals who provide essential services on campus, including repair, technical, renovation, construction, maintenance, moving, waste removal, etc. Contractors and vendors are permitted inside of campus buildings if they have been retained and approved to provide services by a current staff or faculty representative.
-All services must be conducted in compliance with the University public safety policies (link is external) and guidance for Vendors and Contractors.
+All services must be conducted in compliance with the University public safety policies and guidance for Vendors and Contractors.

 - Approved secondary occupants residing with graduate or undergraduate students in dormitory University housing.